-An academic with a love of food, head chef/proprietor Jp also lectures in Art History in UCC and was trained originally in French and Italian cuisine in Ireland and abroad.
-He is passionate about good food and wine.
-Jp is also committed to the educational and ethical aspects of food.
-He runs cooking classes in Cava during the early part of the week and is committed to buying the best of local, free-range and fair trade produce where possible.
-Jp is currently finishing his PhD in art history, which focuses on twentieth century American art.
-In conjunction with this, Cava regularly hosts exhibitions, sponsors local arts festivals and events, and promotes the arts on a local level in Galway.
-His aim is to produce the best Spanish food available in Ireland.
+Jp also lectures in Art History in UCC and is currently finishing his PhD in Art History, which focuses on twentieth century American art.
+In conjunction with this, his restaurants regularly hosts exhibitions, sponsors local arts festivals and events, and promotes the arts on a local level in Galway.

-Drigín has a passion for good food and wine and has worked in the catering industry (both as a chef and in front of house) since she was 16 years of age.
-Drigín’s love of fine food led her to study the art of chocolate making in 2008 and she is now a certified chocolatier.
-She has also developed a growing knowledge of wine from her many wine tastings, meetings with wine makers and from visiting various vineyards on her travels.
+Drigín is co-owner of Cava Bodega, Aniar and Eat Gastropub.
+She has a passion for good food and wine and has worked in the catering industry since she was 16 years of age.
 Drigín also has many years of experience working in human resources, accounts and payroll.
 Her main focus in Cava is to manage the business side of the restaurant.
 Alongside Drigín’s love for good food and wine is her fondness of the arts.
-Drigín has an MA in Drama and Theatre Studies and has worked as an actor, director and acting teacher.
+Drigín has an MA in Drama and Theatre Studies and has worked as a director and acting teacher.
 She says that, “running a restaurant is like putting on a different performance every night”.
-Drigín’s focus is to ensure that Cava’s performance continues to receive rave reviews.